MicrohexHQ/bitriver/README.md

 bitriver
 ========

-A small bit torrent client written in python for tiny-p2p
+a small bit torrent client written in python for tiny-p2p